-Wedding Rituals and Traditions
+Wedding Rituals and Traditions in Turkmenistan

 Nearly all wedding clothes of Turkmen women besides their direct purpose also fulfilled the role of charms.
 The bride's outfit consisted of various amulets designed to protect her from evil forces, helped her to stay healthy and wealthy.
 For example, even the wedding dress itself, which was made of traditional red fabric could arouse envy, attract an "evil eye"; therefore, it was supposed to protect the bride by all possible means.
 To escape alien eyes the bride wore a cape covering her head along with amulets and charms which were believed to possess guarding forces.

 All kinds of wedding clothes had a thread from a camel's wool, a pig's tooth, silver plates, beads with "eyes" fastened to them; the cape was furnished with a sawn-on triangular pouch with coal and salt inside (some nations believe that salt has guarding properties).

 It is a popular belief that the bride can not walk on the spot marked by the blood of butchered animal, walk past dirty water and cinder, pass beneath a certain kind of trees during the first days of marriage; she was also not supposed to visit funerals and commemorations.

 One of the most interesting and complex elements of the wedding ritual is bashsalma - a ceremonial of changing of the maiden headdress - takhya - for the one of a married woman.